Sensirion/embedded-svm40/README.md

 Embedded I2C driver for the Sensirion SVM40 module which measures humidity, temperature and VOC in the air.

+Compared to the SVM30 (which is included in the https://github.com/Sensirion/embedded-sgp repository), the SVM40 combines multiple sensors with a separate micro controller and is thus quite different to use.
+For that reason the SVM40 driver lives in this separate repository.

 ## Download the Latest Driver Release

 **Download the latest ready-to-use driver bundle from the [releases